 about melody chance

-Canadian songwriter and piano-based musician Melody Chance (formerly Mason Chance) takes influence from a wide variety of genres to create her unique blend of jazz and pop music.
+Canadian singer-songwriter and piano-based musician Melody Chance (formerly Mason Chance) takes influence from a wide variety of genres to create her unique blend of jazz and pop music.

 Living in Toronto, Melody is currently studying in Humber College’s jazz program.
 She quit piano lessons as a child but later taught herself to play instead, also picking up bass, drums, guitar and anything else she could get her hands on.
 Some of Melody’s greatest influences include Stevie Wonder, Donald Fagen, Fiona Apple and Gavin Castleton, but she credits an album by American singer-songwriter and record producer Ben Folds for her return to the piano at the age of 16.